Alluxio/alluxio/docs/Running-Tachyon-on-EC2.md

 Make sure you are in the console for the region you started the cluster.

 Here are some scenarios when you may want to check the console:
- - when ./create failed
+ - when failed to create the cluster
- - after you call ./destroy
+ - after destroying the cluster
  - when you no longer need the cluster